A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Preliminaries

 \subsection{Algorithm performance}

-A \emph{search algorithm} is an algorithm that returns a solution (a state or a path) to a graph search problem, given oracle access to the functions $N$ and $C$, and possibly either $\mathit{EC}$ and $h$, or $Q$ (depending on the type of the search problem).

-Performance on a single problem may be defined in terms of: \begin{enumerate} \item Solution quality. \item The number of \emph{explored states}; a state $s$ is considered \emph{explored} if either $N(s)$ or $C(s)$ has been called. \item The running time of the algorithm. \item The memory consumption of the algorithm (typically measured by the maximum number of states kept in memory). \end{enumerate} To measure performance on a finite class of graph problems, average or worst-case performance may be used.
-For infinite classes, items 1 and 2 are typically subject to worst-case analysis (is the procedure complete/optimal), and 3 and 4 to asymptotic worst-case or average-case analysis.
+Performance on a single problem may be defined in terms of: \begin{enumerate} \item Solution quality. \item The number of \emph{explored states} (a state $s$ is \emph{explored} if either $N(s)$ or $C(s)$ has been called). \item The running time of the algorithm. \item The memory consumption of the algorithm (typically measured by the maximum number of states kept in memory). \end{enumerate} (Asymptotic) average or worst-case analysis may be used when measuring performance on a class of problems.

-We will focus on constructive search, and measure performance by the average number of explored states until in a goal is found in.
-In many cases the number of explored states is proportional to the actual runtime of the algorithm (state expansion is often the dominant operation during search).

-Search algorithms that always finds a goal (when there is one) are called \emph{complete}, and algorithms that always finds an optimal solution (when there is one) are called \emph{optimal}.